alpha-yadav/DSA/readme.md

 The best approach depends on your specific needs.
 For a single LCA query in a binary tree, the recursive method is often the simplest.
 For many queries or non-binary trees, consider Tarjan's algorithm or the parent pointer method.
 The iterative approach offers a trade-off between simplicity and potential space optimization.
 Remember to handle edge cases like null nodes and when one or both nodes are not present in the tree.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about the x and y values or a function to create a graph.